Carrie-Anne Moss

 Carrie-Anne Moss and her brother Brooke as children and now

-From a young age, Carrie showed a passion for music and performance.
+From early on, Carrie showed a passion for music and performance.
 She loved dressing up in her mother's clothes and emulating heroines from her favorite films.
-As a child, she confidently claimed she'd become a famous actress and even practiced acceptance speeches for an Oscar in front of the mirror.
+As a kid, she confidently declared she'd become a famous actress and even practiced Oscar acceptance speeches in front of the mirror.

-At eleven, her mother enrolled her in a children's musical theater.
-With them, she toured all of Canada, and during her later school years, she traveled through Europe with the Magee Secondary School choir.
+At eleven, her mother enrolled her in children's musical theater.
+She toured across Canada with the group, and during her later school years, traveled through Europe with the Magee Secondary School choir.

 Carrie-Anne Moss during her school years